sdsddsd1/kiss-games/libretro/README.md

 ~ $ kiss i retroarch
 ```

 The emulators, so called 'cores', start with `libretro-` followed by the
-corresponding name, can be installed with the following:
+corresponding name.
+Once installed, retroarch will pick them up.

 ```
 ~ $ kiss b libretro-$core
 ~ $ kiss i libretro-$core
 ```

-Once installed, retroarch will pick them up.

 ## Usage

-The user config file can be found in:
+The user config file is located at:
 ```
-~ $ vi $HOME/retroarch/retroarch.cfg
+~ $ $HOME/.config/retroarch/retroarch.cfg
 ```
 Firmware goes inside:
 ```
 ~ $ $HOME/.config/retroarch/system/
 ```
 Roms have no specified path and can live anywhere on the system.
 They are added
 inside the menu of retroarch.

- * 'Import content -> Scan directory'
+ * `Import content -> Scan directory`

 A more complete documentation can be found [here](https://docs.libretro.com).

 ## KISS way

 The online updater is disabled as retroarch's buildsystem is targeted at `glibc`
 and therefore the whole suite is managed by the package manager.
 Only preview
 thumbnails are downloaded once at runtime.